tony51307/RFM_Model_with_Python/README.md

 # RFM_Model_with_Python

+Please refer to RFM_Model.ipynb to see my code.

 During my internship at XROUND Inc., I was asked to help arrange customers data and conduct customer segmentation.
 Hence, I proposed to implement RFM Model to evaluate customer values and cluster customers.
 As a result, the company was abler to target their valued customers and better achieve precise marketing.

 The datasets used here are very small because I made up them by myself and did not use real commercial data due to company privacy.
 However, I believe it is enough to demonstrate how this program works.